 Total investment related gains (losses), net, improved by \$290.2 million in 2012 and declined by \$248.1 million in 2011.
-The improvement in 2012 is primarily due to a favorable change in the value of embedded derivatives related to guaranteed minimum living benefits of \$328.8 million and a favorable change in the value of embedded derivatives related to guaranteed minimum living benefits of \$202.2 million offset by a decrease in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$261.6 million.
-The decline in 2011 was primarily due to unfavorable changes in the value of embedded derivatives associated with reinsurance treaties written on a modco or funds withheld basis of \$247.5 million, unfavorable changes in the embedded derivatives related to guaranteed minimum living benefits of \$195.4 million, partially offset by an increase in net hedging gains related to the liabilities associated with guaranteed minimum living benefits of \$173.6 million.
+The improvement in 2012 is primarily due to a favorable change in the value of embedded derivatives related to guaranteed minimum living benefits of \$328.8 million and a favorable change in the value of embedded derivatives associated with reinsurance treaties written on a modeo or funds withheld basis of \$202.2 million offset by a decrease in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$261.6 million.
+The decline in 2011 was primarily due to unfavorable changes in the value of embedded derivatives associated with reinsurance treaties written on a modeo or funds withheld basis of \$247.5 million, unfavorable changes in the embedded derivatives related to guaranteed minimum living benefits of \$195.4 million, partially offset by an increase in net hedging gains related to the liabilities associated with guaranteed minimum living benefits of \$173.6 million.
 See Note 4 - "Investments" and Note 5 - "Derivative Instruments" in the Notes to Consolidated Financial Statements for additional information on investment related gains (losses), net, and derivatives.
 Investment income and investment related gains and losses are allocated to the operating segments based upon average assets and related capital levels deemed appropriate to support segment operations.